Gabriel Orozco

 Gabriel Orozco (born April 27, 1962) is a Mexican artist.
-He gained his reputation in the early 1990s with his exploration of drawing, photography, sculpture and installation.
+He gained his reputation in the early 1990s for his exploration of drawing, photography, sculpture and installation.
 In 1998, Francesco Bonami called Orozco "one of the most influential artists of this decade, and probably the next one too."

 Biography

 Early life and education

 Orozco was born in 1962 in Veracruz, Mexico to Cristina Félix Romandía and Mario Orozco Rivera, a mural painter and art professor at the University of Veracruz.
 When Orozco was six, the family relocated to the San Ángel neighborhood of Mexico City so that his father could work with artist David Alfaro Siquieros on various mural commissions.
 His father took him along to museum exhibitions and to work with him, during which time Orozco overheard many conversations about art and politics.

 Orozco attended the Escuela Nacional de Artes Plásticas between 1981 and 1984 but found the program too conservative.
 In 1986, he moved to Madrid and enrolled at the Circulo de Bellas Artes.
-There his instructors introduced him to a broad range of post-war artists working in non-traditional formats.
+There his instructors introduced him to a broad range of post-war artists who were working in non-traditional formats.
 He said of his time in Spain, "What's important is to be confronted deeply with another culture.
 And also to feel that I am the Other, not the resident.
 That I am the immigrant.
 I was displaced and in a country where the relationship with Latin America is conflicted.
 I came from a background that was very progressive.
 And then to travel to Spain and confront a very conservative society that also wanted to be very avant-garde in the 1980s, but treated me as an immigrant, was shocking.
 That feeling of vulnerability was really important for developing my work.
 I think a lot of my work has to do with that kind of exposure, to expose vulnerability and make that your strength."